-- Manual Control: Do not start the flow of water through the solar collectors while the pool cleaning pump is running.
-Allow the air to be purged from the system and then activate your pool cleaning system. - Automatic Systems: If your automatic control system is not equipped with a timed pool cleaner delay cycle, it will be necessary to run your pool cleaner in the early morning and turn it off before your solar system comes on; or turn it on in the late morning, well after your solar system normally cycles on.
+- Manual Temperature Control: Do not start the flow of water through the solar collectors while the pool cleaning pump is running.
+Allow the air to be purged from the system and then activate your pool cleaning system. - Automatic Temperature Control: If your solar control is not equipped with a timed pool cleaner delay cycle, it will be necessary to run your pool cleaner in the early morning and turn it off before your solar system comes on; or turn it on in the late morning, well after your solar system normally cycles on.
 If you manually vacuum your pool, bypassing the solar collectors at this time will provide you with full power for better vacuuming performance.

-Cold Weather Operation & Winterization Procedures
+Cold Weather Operation